Michael1388/JavaScript-Projects/README.md

 # JavaScript Projects
- This is my JavaScript school projects folder.
+ This is my JavaScript projects folder.
  It will contain all code written while in this JavaScript course section of boot camp.
 You can browse around if you'd like.